tomyteeee/Smart-Ledbar-System/README.md

 2. Open the Smart Ledbar System app.
 3. Connect to the ledbar within the app.
 4. Select colors, effects, or predefined moments.
-5. Commands are sent automatically to update the LED bar.
+5. Commands are sent automatically to update the ledbar.

 ## Technology